bandprotocol/launch/band-v3-testnet-1/docs/setup-cylinder.md

 ## Step 3: Set grantee and send tokens to the signer account.

-Run the following commands to send 1 BAND to the predefined signer accounts and designate them as grantees of the granter account.
+Run the following commands to supplying some small amount of BAND tokens to the predefined signer accounts and designate them as grantees of the granter account.

 ```bash
 bandd tx bank multi-send $WALLET_NAME $(cylinder keys list -a) 1uband \